 The Maurice Wilkins Centre is a national Centre of Research Excellence, hosted by the University of Auckland.

-- The University of Auckland (host)
+The University of Auckland (host)

-- University of Otago
+University of Otago

-- University of Canterbury
+University of Canterbury

-- Victoria University of Wellington
+Victoria University of Wellington

-- University of Waikato
+University of Waikato

-- Auckland University of Technology
+Auckland University of Technology

 The Institute of Environmental Science and Research

-The Maurice Wilkins Centre draws together 24 principal investigators, more than 240 associate investigators, over 240 affiliate investigators, and 29 clinical associates, primarily from its collaborating institutions and also from other research institutions and medical organisations.
+The Maurice Wilkins Centre draws together 24 principal investigators, more than 230 associate investigators, over 300 affiliate investigators, and 32 clinical associates, primarily from its collaborating institutions and also from other research institutions and medical organisations.

 The Centre is also working to build a comprehensive network against human disease, extending from the wider medical profession through to commerical partners who can apply and add value to its scientific discoveries.
 Its goal is to ensure that the Centre's science addresses New Zealand needs and can be used commercially by local businesses.

-The Maurice Wilkins Centre has partnered with the Moko Foundation in Kaitaia and with Ngāti Porou Hauora to establish research centres based in Kaitaia in the Muriwhenua region of Northland and Te Puia Springs in Tairāwhiti, respectively.
+The Maurice Wilkins Centre has partnered with The Moko Foundation to establish a research centre based in Kaitaia in the Muriwhenua region of Northland.